kemra102/puppet-auditd/README.md

 #### `log_format`

 The log format describes how the information should be stored on disk.
-There are 2 options: RAW and NOLOG.
-If set to RAW , the audit records will be stored in a format exactly as the kernel sends it.
-If this option is set to NOLOG then all audit information is discarded instead of writing to disk.
-This mode does not affect data sent to the audit event dispatcher.
+There are 3 options:

+* RAW
+  Audit records will be stored in a format exactly as sent by kernel
+* ENRICHED
+  resolve all uid, gid, syscall, architecture, and socket addresses
+* NOLOG
+  deprecated in modern auditd versions (set write_logs option to no instead)

 Default: `RAW`